trevorkerney/C-Data-Structure-Libraries/README.md

 - Searching: Implicitly binary.
 - Sorting: Implicitly automatic binary.

-### TCombination
+### TSTrie (Sequential Tree)
-Map-like structure offering lightning fast searches and insertions with very large datasets.
-Quite inefficient with memory usage; by design the combination uses much more memory than the data it holds, which is required to maintain it's search and insertion speed.
+Sequential trie with recursive methods.
+Quite inefficient with memory usage; by design the combination uses much more memory than the data it holds, which is required to maintain true constant time complexity with searches and insertions.

 - Positioning: Objects inserted and erased by key.
 - Parallelism: None, unsafe.